Charmonium content of $\chi_{c1}(3872)$ in light-cone sum rules at twist 3: QCD Sum Rules for charmonium couplings to and

 \section{QCD Sum Rules for charmonium couplings to $D$ and $D^*$}

 In this section, the matrix element

 where $J_{int}$ is the interaction part of the QCD Hamiltonian, will be analyzed.
-Here $\epsilon$ and $\eta$ are the polarization vectors and $\sigma$ and $\lambda$ correspond to the polarization states of the charmonium and $D^*$ meson, respectively (we suppress $\sigma$ later on for brevity; polarization state of charmonium is not summed over in our calculations).
+Here $\epsilon$ and $\eta$ are the polarization vectors and $\sigma$ and $\lambda$ correspond to the polarization states of the charmonium and $D^*$ meson, respectively (we suppress $\sigma$ and $\lambda$ later on for brevity).
 The matrix element involves two independent coupling parameters, $G_1$ and $G_2$.
-In this study, we employ light-cone QCD sum rules to calculate the coupling constants $G_1$ and $G_2$.
-As will be discussed later, coupling constant of the charmonium to the $DD^*$ state can be written in terms of these form factors.
+In this study, we employ light-cone QCD sum rules to calculate these coupling parameters.